DILCISBoard/SIARD/README.md

-# E-ARK Content Information Type Specification for Relational Databases (SIARD)
+# SIARD
-In this repository you will find the [Content Information Type Specification for Relational Databases](https://github.com/DILCISBoard/SIARD/blob/master/specification/ContentInformationTypeSpecification_RelationalDatabases.md)
+Here you will find the SIARD specifications along with XML schemas and examples (as files).

-You will also find specifications for SIARD which is a central component of the Content Information Type Specification for Relational Databases.
+You will also find the recommendation for the SIARD 2.0 feature of storing large objects outside the SIARD archive file along with examples.

-## SIARD
+Here is also a short list of references to tools supporting SIARD.

 SIARD (Software Independent Archival of Relational Databases) is a normative description of an open file format for the long-term archiving of relational databases.
 SIARD is a nonproprietary, published open standard.
 The SIARD format is based on open standards, including the ISO standards Unicode, XML, and SQL, the URI Internet standard, and the industry standard ZIP.
 The aim of employing internationally recognised standards is to ensure the long-term preservation of, and access to, the widely used relational database model, as well as easy exchange of database content, independent of proprietary “dump” formats.

 SIARD was developed as part of the Swiss Federal Archives (SFA) ARELDA project (ARchiving of ELectronic DAta) (2000-2004) and based on the archiving strategy of the ARELDA project of 11 April 2006.